1. Look at the Big Picture

-Let employees have a say in how the new workstations will be organized.
-Let employees know that you plan to make changes at the office and why you want to make them.
+Let employees have a say in how the new cubicles will be organized.
+Let employees know that you plan to have a open office design and why you want to make them.
 Offer them choices whenever possible and let them be part of the planning process.
-For instance, you know you need to buy ergonomic chairs for your employees because the research shows that they are beneficial for their health and comfort.
+For instance, you know you need to buy ergonomic office chairs for your employees because the research shows that they are beneficial for their health and comfort.
 Envirotech offers a variety of fabric choices for clients.
 If there are a couple of fabrics that would be suitable, put it to an employee vote to see what colour is the most popular.

 In a recent industry survey 12,480 people from across 17 countries said when they can move around during the work day, they tended to say they feel more engaged on the job.

 Brainstorm with your management team and employees to see what style of break-out and work areas they would like.
-Envirotech workplace consultants can then offer a variety of choices of furniture that can meet your floor space, budget and style needs.
+Envirotech workplace consultants can then offer a variety of choices of furniture for open space design that can meet your floor space, budget and style needs.